 Sima Humboldt or Sima Major is the largest one.
-Its depth is 314 metres, with a volume of 21 million cubic metres.
-At the upper rim the sinkhole is a maximum 352 metres wide, but down below is up to 502 metres wide (7).
+Its depth is 314 meters, with a volume of 21 million cubic meters.
+At the upper rim the sinkhole is a maximum 352 meters wide, but down below is up to 502 meters wide (7).

 Sima Menor or Sima Martel is 248 metres deep.

 Both sinkholes are roughly circular in form, but not exactly round.
 The distance between the rims of both sinkholes is approximately 700 m.

 Sima Menor contains stalactites of exotic black mineral called litiophorite.
 In both sinkholes, there are small stalactites, mats, and coralloids of opal.
 The formation of opal has been initiated by bacteriological processes (8).
 In Sima Humboldt, one can find gypsum crusts as well.